Yunxiang-Li/Unreal4_Toon-Tank-Demo/README.md

 ## Background

-This is a very simple building escape game demo made by Unreal4 Game Engine.
+This is a very simple 3d tank shooting game demo made by Unreal4 Game Engine(C++ codes and Blueprints).

-In this demo, player needs to open two doors and escape the room.
-Player can use `wasd` or arrow keys to move and use mouse to change views.
-Additionally, player can use right mouse button to grab or release objects in the scene(button pressed to grab and button released to release).
+In this demo, player can use `wasd` keys to control the toon tank(`w/s` keys to move forward or backward, `a/d` keys to rotate left or right) and left mouse key to shoot projectiles.
+In order to win the game, player needs to control the tank to destory all 4 turrets.
+If the player tank is destroyed by turrets' projectiles then the game is over and player loses.

 ## Exhibition

 ## Install

-I use Unreal4.25-4 and Visual Studio code for this project under Windows 10 environment.<br>
+I use Unreal4.26.2 and Visual Studio code for this project under Windows 10 environment.<br>
 [Unreal download](https://www.unrealengine.com/en-US/download)<br>
 [Visual Studio 2019 download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)<br>
 [Visual Code download](https://code.visualstudio.com/docs/?dv=win)

 ## Usage

-1. Download this repo, open(or zip and open) the **Unreal4_Escape-Room-Demo** folder.
+1. Download this repo, open(or zip and open) the **Unreal4_Toon-Tank-Demo** folder.

-2. Double click the **BuildingEscape.uproject** file.
+2. Double click the **ToonTanks.uproject** file.

 3. Let the **Unreal Game Engine** rebuild the demo.

 ## Structure

-The whole project in Unreal contains two main folders, **Content** folder and **C++ Classes** folder.
+The whole project in Unreal contains *3* main folders,  **Assets** folder, **Content** folder and **C++ Classes** folder.

 Under **Content** folder, there are altogether **5** subfolders: